dmbarbour/wikilon/docs/AwelonLang.md

 In this example, I build one view upon another, but we also have a comprehensible representation in without the view.
 For example, if our projectional editor lacks support for rationals, users would still see the `[-4 #6 rational]` representation.
 This is convenenient for iterative development of extensible views.
 Further, if carefully designed our data views be normal forms (evaluate to themselves) such that we can also render `-7` as an *output* from a computation.
 This may involve careful use of arity annotations.

 Besides numeric towers, projections could feasibly support lists and matrices, monadic programming, pattern matching, list comprehensions, and other features.
 Problem specific languages can frequently be modeled as data-structures that we evaluate statically.
-Embedded comments can also be represented, e.g. as a view of `"comment"(a2)d`.
+Embedded comments can also be represented, perhaps as a view of `"comment"(a2)d`.
+And projections can divide an oversized program into multiple lines.

 Besides textual views, projectional editors can support graphical editor-viewer widgets.
 For example, to edit a color or date-time, we might provide a color-picker or calendar widget.
 Intriguingly, we can support multiple widgets for a given volume of code, with an edit in one reactively affecting the others.
 Further, we can feasibly support *specialized* view or editor widgets for an application's data model - thus providing Awelon's version of a GUI application front end.